r-owen/base_loom_server/docs/installing.md

         nmcli only runs on Linux-based operating systems (and is available by default on most).
         It does not run on macOS or Windows.
         A default Raspberry Pi installation should work fine.
+    * The loom server should not have dnsmasq, because it interferes with running a WiFI hotspot.

 * `--reset-db`: clear all save weaving patterns.
    Use this when you want to clear all patterns, or if you think the database might be corrupted.